Licensed General Engineer

 - Research state licensure requirements.
 Every state has a licensing board.
-Requirements for state licensure vary from state-to-state but typically include submitting financial statements and completing a set amount of experience.
+Requirements for state licensure vary from state-to-state but typically include completing a set amount of experience.

 Step 4: Take the PE Exam

-While there isn't a PE for general engineering, there are many specifications for the different disciplines.
-The exams cover technical and professional topics specific to each discipline.
+The PE exam covers technical and professional topics specific to each engineering discipline.
 Topics range from agricultural or architectural engineering to software or structural engineering.
 The NCEES states that passing the PE is typically the final step toward becoming a licensed professional engineer.

-The test is open-book; candidates can bring bound reference materials into the exam facility.
+The test is open-book, and candidates can bring bound reference materials into the exam facility.
 Candidates are given eight hours to complete the test.
 Scores are released within 8-10 weeks.
-Candidates may receive their results online or by mail, depending on the state.